lfost42/Data-Generator/README.md

 # Aline Data Generation

 ## Usage
-This Python package was developed to generate data to persist in a MySql database for testing our implementation of the Aline Financial app.
-These scripts were meant to be used by software engineers that need to smoke test the microservices.
+This Python package consists of smoke tests that generate data to persist in a MySql database.
+Smoke tests verify that the most important functionality is working.
+They are a cost-effective method for identifying and fixing defects in software.

 The Applicants generator leverages the Underwriter microservice.
 It requires structuring in the `config.py` file (located in the `program` directory) where methods can be set to run or not run and method values are also set.